helixscript/INSPIIRED2/README.md

 ## Standard workflow

-The normal pipeline is a daisy chain: the primary RDS output of one module becomes the input to the next.
+The pipeline is a daisy chain: the primary RDS output of one module becomes the input to the next.
 Modules are chained together in a shell script passed to the Docker image.

 ```bash
 #!/usr/bin/env bash